 Here are the best ways on how you can secure your remote desktop software:

 1. Always update your program or application.
 You can either do this by yourself or let your operating system do the patching.
 A patch consists of bug fixes and software upgrades.
-Make it habit to keep your remote desktop software up to date.
+Make it a habit to keep your remote desktop software up to date.

 2. Remote desktop software runs on both client and server.
 There’s always an authentication process to verify each identity to the other.
 Using a strong password for authentication is a must.
 It should at least be eight characters long.
 Your password must consist of letters, numbers, and special characters.
 Limit the number of incorrect passwords when authenticating.
 This is to avoid brute force attacks from cracking your passwords.